Additional photos of this Kawasaki Ninja ZX-14 Monster Energy are available here for your perusal.

 Toward the end of the aughts, Kawasaki teamed up with Monster Energy to create the Monster Energy Edition ZX-14R.
 While the special edition’s mechanics and componentry went unchanged, the bike did get a few unique cosmetic features.
 The bodywork was adorned in “Metallic Diablo Black” with Monster Energy graphics, and it also came with special blacked-out rims with green pinstripes and a matching blacked-out frame.

-This particular 2009 Monster Energy Edition ZX-14R is as good as it gets, never having been removed from its factory crate.
 The potent inline-four hasn’t been broken in, and the bike has yet to see its first mile.
 Every inch of the bike is pristine, and it’s even still wearing its factory covers.
-Its crate may have seen better days, but you’d be seriously hard-pressed to find another ZX-14R example this clean, let alone a special edition model.
+You’d be seriously hard-pressed to find another ZX-14R example this clean, let alone a special edition model.